kuzzleio/kuzzle/doc/2/guides/getting-started/4-authentication/index.md

 }'
 ```

-### Get an authentication token
+### Getting an authentication token

-Kuzzle uses authentication token.
+Kuzzle uses authentication tokens to identify user sessions.

 First we need to get one with the [auth:login](/core/2/api/controllers/auth/login) action.
-This action takes the `strategy` used to authenticate and any information needed by the strategy.
+This action takes the `strategy` used as a mean to authenticate, and any additional information needed by that strategy.

-In our example we will use the `local` strategy so we have to provide an `username` and a `password`:
+In our example we will use the `local` strategy so we have to provide a `username` and a `password`:

 ```bash
 $ kourou auth:login -a strategy=local -a username=yagmur -a password=password